 Magda Osiejewicz is a young Polish who moved to Cape Town about 2 years ago to pursue an exciting internship opportunity.
 While Magda misses food from home she enjoys the great lifestyle on offer in Cape Town.
-In her spare time, Magda enjoys sharing her experiences of life in Cape Town on her humourous blog, Biltong 101.

 Q: Where are you originally from?